vritika-jpg/FinSight/README.md

 ---

-## Notes on Running the App Locally
+## How to Run the App Locally

+Complete the following steps:

 ```bash
 git clone https://github.com/YOUR_USERNAME/finsight.git